 Should I get dental implants or dentures?

-The answer to the question of “should I get dental implants” greatly depends on your situation and priorities.
-Firstly, a dental evaluation is crucial for the assessment of the teeth and understanding the patient’s needs.
+Well, it depends on your situation and priorities.
+Firstly, a dental evaluation is crucial for the assessment of the teeth and understanding of the patient’s needs.
 A dentist guides the patient according to their dental situation and personal preferences.
 There are other alternatives to dental implants but they do not replace the entire tooth structure.
 Implants on the other hand replace the whole tooth along with its root.